tameroski/FUT19-Buyer/README.md

 [FUT19 Buyer](https://github.com/InkedCurtis/FUT19-Buyer) is a simplistic FIFA 19 Autobuyer coded using the Laravel 5 Framework alongside the Backpack package.

-## Donations

-Any donations that can buy me a few cups of coffee are highly appreciated: https://paypal.me/InkedCurtis

 ## Private Repository

-As from today 31st October this repository will no longer be maintained; if you want access to the private repository with advanced features such as Chemistry Cards, Position Cards, Private Support & Daily Maintenance it can be purchased at a flat fee of £25 GBP
+As from today 31st October this repository will no longer be maintained; if you want access to the newly maintained private repository with advanced features such as Chemistry Cards, Position Cards, Private Support, Daily Maintenance & lots more you can purchase this for a one time fee of ~~£25 GBP~~ £15 GBP (Black Friday ONLY!)

 ## Help/Support